PHI and PII: How they impact HIPAA compliance and your marketing strategy

 Understanding the scope of PII and PHI will help you to maintain HIPAA compliance and protect patient data, especially if you use third-party platforms like analytics.
 You will also be able to run compliant marketing activities.

-To avoid the potential risks of using popular ad platforms or analytics tools in a highly regulated sector such as healthcare, consider employing marketing strategies that don’t involve big tech products.
+To avoid the potential risks of using popular ad platforms or analytics tools in a highly regulated sector such as healthcare, consider employing marketing strategies that revolve around HIPAA-compliant platforms rather than big tech products that put you at risk of breaches and hefty fines.
 A first-party data strategy can benefit your organization and help you build a relationship with your patients grounded in trust.

 If you’d like to learn more about data activation under HIPAA, contact us.
 We’ll be happy to present some compliant use cases to you.